Generic Name: glycerol phenylbutyrate (GLIS er ol FEN il BUE ti rate)

 Glycerol phenylbutyrate side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; cough, wheezing, difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; cough, wheezing, difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any signs of hyperammonemia:
+Call your doctor at once if you have any signs of high blood levels of ammonia (hyperammonemia):

 weakness, lack of energy;